Critical use of GenAI: Creation

 Artefacts

 Artefacts are things that can be used directly or after some modification, such as research proposals, intervention strategies and prototype descriptions.
-The five-step process model of thinking applies to the development of such artefacts, with all design choices being 'action selections', ideally consequences of a critical reflection process.
-The risk of GenAI use is that the action selection happens without such reflection, so in teaching you would have to ensure that students go through all the steps.
+The five-step process model of thinking, shown in figure 1, applies to the development of such artefacts, with all design choices being 'action selections', which are ideally consequences of a critical reflection process.
+The risk of GenAI use is that the action selection happens without such reflection, so in teaching you would have to ensure that students go through all the steps in a reflective, careful way.

 Problem identification

-Any artefact is supposed to meet a need.
-Regardless of the assignment you give students, it makes sense for them to think about what the artefact is supposed to accomplish.
+This is an easy step to ignore, but it is key to thinking critically about artefact creation.
+Any artefact is supposed to meet a need and regardless of the assignment you give students, it is important for them to think about what the artefact is supposed to accomplish.
 This means:

 - Understanding the problem that needs fixing